MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-power-platform-plug-in.md

     - Electronic Invoice Submission
     - Electronic Invoice Submission Document

 13. Create another application user in Dataverse, and associate it with the app ID **ecd93392-c922-4f48-9ddf-10741e4a9b65**.
-This user should be assigned the **finance and operations Basic User** security role and a role that has privileges to read and write the following Dataverse entities:
+This user should be assigned the **Finance and operations Basic User** security role and a role that has privileges to read and write the following Dataverse entities:

     - Electronic Invoice Action
     - Electronic Invoice Execution